amaiorov/asami-portfolio/README.md

 Run `build:github` to generate a build package to `/docs/`.

 ### Deploy to GitHub Pages
-Run `deploy:github "COMMIT_MESSAGE"` to generate a build package,to commit with `COMMIT_MESSAGE` and push to GitHub.
+Run `deploy:github "COMMIT_MESSAGE"` to generate a build package, commit with `COMMIT_MESSAGE` and push to GitHub.
 This deploys to GitHub Pages.

 ## Development server